Croatia national football team: Blažević period (1994–1999)

 After the independence of Croatia, the newly formed Croatia entered the FIFA World Rankings in 125th place in March 1994.
 Blažević launched Croatia's qualifying campaign for Euro 1996 with a 2–0 win over Estonia on 4 September 1994 and a 1–0 away loss to Ukraine on 1 June 1995, their first competitive win and loss.
 After finishing first in qualifying, the team halved their spot in the World Ranking, ascending to number 62, winning FIFA's 1994 Best Mover of the Year in December 1994.
 In the Euro 1996 group stage, Goran Vlaović scored the team's first goal at a tournament, a late strike to win 1–0 against Turkey.
 Croatia then beat reigning champions Denmark 3–0, later losing to Portugal by the same scoreline.
 The team advanced to the knockout stage and were beaten in the quarter-finals 1–2 by Germany.
 Croatia's qualifying campaign from 1998 to 1999 for Euro 2000 was unsuccessful as they finished third in their group behind FR Yugoslavia and the Republic of Ireland.
 Both fixtures against Yugoslavia ended in draws which prevented Croatia from qualifying by one point.

-Croatia began their qualification campaign for the 1998 World Cup with an aggregate victory against Ukraine in the two-legged playoff.
+Croatia began their qualification campaign for the 1998 World Cup led by captain Zvonimir Boban with an aggregate victory against Ukraine in the two-legged playoff.
 In the group stage, Croatia beat both Jamaica and Japan, later losing to Argentina to advance with them to the knockout stage.
 A 1–0 victory over Romania moved the Croatians to the quarter-finals against Germany.
 Croatia beat the Germans 3–0 with goals from Robert Jarni, Goran Vlaović and Davor Šuker, all after Christian Wörns had been sent off.
 They advanced to their first semi-final against hosts France.
 After a goalless first-half, Croatia led after Aljoša Asanović pushed past Zinedine Zidane to cross a ball downfield to Šuker who scored after a one-on-one with goalkeeper Fabien Barthez.
 France's defender Lilian Thuram equalized quickly after, and scored another goal later in the game to beat Croatia 2–1.
 In the third place match, Croatia prevailed against the Netherlands 2–1 to secure bronze and claim their first World Cup medal. Šuker won the Golden Shoe for scoring the most goals in the World Cup: six goals in seven games.
 The Croatians' performance during the late-1990s propelled them to rank third place in the FIFA World Ranking in January 1999.
 The team of the 1990s was dubbed the "golden generation" (Note: A portion of this squad (Jarni, Štimac, Boban, Prosinečki and Šuker) previously won the 1987 FIFA World Youth Championship with the Yugoslavia under-20 team.) for their contributions to Croatia's ascension in international football.